maphew/zadam-trilium-wiki/Sharing.md

 ### Sharing a note as the root

 You can add the `#shareRoot` attribute to a folder or note, and it will be linked when you visit http://domain/share.
 This can make it easier to use Trilium as a fully-fledged website because you can create a note to act as a "home-page".

+### Protecting shared notes with a password

+It is possible to optionally protect shared notes with credentials.

+To do that, create a label in the format `#shareCredentials="username:password"` to a note which you want to protect.
+Typically you want to make the whole sub-tree protected like that, so don't forget to make this label inheritable.

+Keep in mind that the default state is public, so make sure everything you need to protect has this label (either owned or inherited).

+Password-protecting shared notes is available since 0.54.

 ### Other options